jonnyroc/py-quiz/setup.md

-Certainly!
-Setting up a Python development environment on a MacBook Pro for your project using Visual Studio Code (VS Code) involves several specific steps tailored to macOS.
-Let’s go through the process:

 ### Step 1: Install Prerequisites
 1. **Install Python**:
    - macOS typically comes with Python 2.7 pre-installed, but you'll need Python 3.
 You can install the latest version of Python using Homebrew, a package manager for macOS.
 If you don’t have Homebrew installed, open the Terminal and run: